Current NFC Administration and Fellows

 Supervisor: Meghan Sutherland

-Kanika Lawton (they/them) is a PhD candidate at the Cinema Studies Institute, where they are also part of the Collaborative Specialization at the Mark S. Bonham Centre for Sexual Diversity Studies.
+Kanika Lawton (they/them) is a PhD candidate at the Cinema Studies Institute, where they are also part of the collaborative specialization at the Mark S. Bonham Centre for Sexual Diversity Studies.
 They hold an MA from the Cinema Studies Institute and a BA in Psychology with a Minor in Film Studies from the University of British Columbia.
 Their intellectual interests coalesce around a broader investment in theorizing and historicizing socio-cultural, political, and aesthetic shifts in a post-9/11 United States through close attention to what they term “surveillant media," as well as an ethical commitment to those most disproportionately impacted by the snowballing effects of U.S. security and surveillance apparatuses.
 Subsequently, their SSHRC-funded dissertation puts forth a two-pronged claim: neutrality is an affect that expresses itself through violence, and such violence has been dismissed across both surveillance studies and cinema studies with regards to the aesthetic quality of surveillant media.
 Deeply indebted to Black studies, whiteness studies, affect theory, queer theory, and trans studies, their dissertation intends to make acutely visible the entrenched violences of U.S. surveillance practices without reproducing the violent visibility that structures them.
 Alongside being a CSUS/NFC Doctoral Fellow, Kanika is the President of the Cinema Studies Graduate Student Union and a Lead of the Queer and Trans Negativity Working Group at the Jackman Humanities Institute.
 Their work has been published in Spectator and Media Fields.

 Undergraduate Fellows